AGrush/wp-master/themes/readme.md

 > npm run bundle (in plugin folder)
 > npm run bundle (in theme folder)
-> /final bundle is all.
+> /final zip file is the finished product